Morocco holds legislative elections in 2026, making a leadership change likely as Akhannouch's coalition faces pressure; markets price him 93% out.

 YES wallets entered between 22c.
 At current price 93c, all YES holders are profitable while all NO buyers are underwater.
 Profitable positions rarely sell early — YES side has structural price support.

-Polymarket prices YES at 93c with $153K in total volume.
-Our model estimates fair value at 87c.
-6-point gap suggests market may undervalue NO.
+Polymarket prices YES at 93c with $167K in total volume.
+Our model estimates fair value at 92c.
+1-point gap is within normal range — no significant mispricing.

 | Platform | YES Price | Volume |